 The primary differences between German GAAP and DVFA are that:

-German GAAP allows many more items to be classified as extraordinary than do both DVFA and US GAAP.
+DVFA and US GAAP attempt to distinguish overall earnings, which includes extraordinary items, from earnings from continuing operations.
+German GAAP is much more liberal in the extent to which it permits the reporting company to mingle earnings from continuing operations with extraordinary items.

 DVFA eliminates capitalized goodwill.
 Under German GAAP, goodwill may be charged directly to shareholders equity or capitalized and amortized over its useful life, generally between 5-15 years.
 Prior to 1988, net assets acquired as part of a business combination were valued at historical cost, after 1987 net assets were recorded at their estimated fair value.
-US GAAP requires the difference between purchase price and fair value of net assets acquired through a business combination to be capitalized as goodwill and amortized over their estimated useful life, not to exceed 40 years.
+US GAAP requires the difference between purchase price and fair value of net assets acquired through a business combination to be capitalized as goodwill and amortized through the income statement over their estimated useful life, not to exceed 40 years.

-DVFA does not include minority interest in consolidated income.
+DVFA and US GAAP excludes minority interest in consolidated income; German GAAP permits its inclusion.

 DVFA eliminates depreciation due to special and accelerated tax valuation.
+US GAAP includes depreciation expense used for book purposes in the determination of net income.

 DVFA eliminates the effects of excessive provision and pension entries.
-US GAAP is more prescriptive with regard to the use of actuarial tables and requires that the projected unit credit method be used.
+US GAAP is more prescriptive than German GAAP with regard to the use of actuarial tables and requires that the projected unit credit method be used.

 German GAAP allows revenues and costs on long term contracts to be accounted for using the completed contract method with performance milestones where practical.
 US GAAP uses the percentage of completion methods for revenues and costs on long term contracts.